 A regional growth strategy is a framework, developed by municipalities and the regional district in partnership, for identifying social, economic and environmental objectives.
 Its purpose, under Part 13 of the Local Government Act, is to "... promote human settlement that is socially, economically, and environmentally healthy and that makes efficient use of public facilities and services, land and other resources."
-A regional growth strategy expresses how communities will work together to enhance regional quality of life and social wellbeing.
+A regional growth strategy expresses how communities will work together to enhance regional quality of life and social well-being.
 As of 2008, regional growth strategies must also include policies, actions and targets for the reduction of greenhouse gas emissions.

 The Capital Regional District adopted a Regional Growth Strategy bylaw in 2003.
-In 2011, the Capital Regional District Board in partnership with local municipalities initiated the required five year review of the Regional Growth Strategy (2003).
-The 2016-2018 update to the Regional Growth Strategy follows considerable public and intergovernmental discussion and consultation.
+The 2018 update to the Regional Growth Strategy follows considerable public and intergovernmental discussion and consultation.
 Map 1 shows the Regional Growth Management Planning Area.
 At the present time, the Capital Region's ten First Nations are not partners in the regional growth strategy, nor does it apply to the Salt Spring Island and the Southern Gulf Islands Electoral Areas, which fall under the planning jurisdiction of the Islands Trust (see Map 1).